dylanaraps/eiwd/autotests/test1AP/README.txt

 3. Start connectDisconnect test (inside autotests directory). cd <iwd>/autotests/test1AP
     ./connectDisconnect.py

-Note: This will not work with test-runner for now because of entropy issue.
-WIP.

 Optional changes:
 1. You can provide your own config file to hostapd.
 If so, then you would need to